Sibasish11/JAVA150_Core/README.md

-# **Java Core Programming Practice Repository**
+# **Java Core Programming Repository**

 ## Overview

 This repository documents my journey of mastering core Java programming concepts through solving a comprehensive set of 150 practice questions.
 The questions are sourced from a structured Java programming course syllabus, covering fundamental to advanced topics.
-The goal is to enhance my understanding and proficiency in Java by implementing solutions to each problem, organized by course modules.
+My goal is to enhance my understanding and proficiency in Java by implementing solutions to each problem, organized by course modules.

 ## Objectives

 - **Master Core Java Concepts**: Gain a deep understanding of Java syntax, object-oriented programming, collections, exception handling, multithreading, and advanced features like generics, lambda expressions, and JDBC.
 - **Apply Problem-Solving Skills**: Implement practical solutions to real-world programming problems, ranging from basic to complex scenarios.
 - **Document Learning Progress**: Maintain a well-organized repository with clear, maintainable code and detailed explanations for each solution.
-- **Showcase Proficiency**: Create a portfolio of Java programming skills for professional and educational purposes.

 ## Repository Structure